sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 #### 1.1.3.2 roce enable/disable

-This requirement is to follow the default lossless buffer settings defined for a particular platform.
+This requirement is to follow the default lossless buffer settings defined for a particular platform along with WRED/ECN configurations.

 #### 1.1.3.3 QoS buffer pool modifications

-This requirement is to add/delete the buffer pool for ingress & egress QoS operations.
+This requirement is to modify the buffer pool for ingress & egress QoS operations.

 #### 1.1.3.4 QoS buffer profile add/delete